EMT Basic (BLS)

 24 Days!
 Accelerated 6 Week & Traditional 12 Week EMT Courses

 Click inside the first top Options box above to see the drop down list to see all courses offered!

-NEW 6 Week Accelerated and 12 Week Traditional EMT Courses are Enrolling NOW!
+24 Days!
+Accelerated 6 Week and 12 Week Traditional EMT Courses!!

 EMS Academy EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flashcards and everything you need to excel and succeed to complete your EMT Course!
 You do not need to buy a uniform, blood pressure cuff, stethoscope, equipment or pay for your textbook separately from your tuition!

 How amazing is this?

 EMS Academy has affiliation agreements with Fallon Ambulance Service, EasCare, McCall and Brewster Ambulance Service, all who have Guaranteed ANY EMS Academy Graduate a Job provided you meet their hiring requirements!

 The Course Schedules For January 2020 Are OPEN!

 You Asked!
 We Listened!
 Here Are Your EMT Course schedules: